Granby Ranch

 Able to work cooperatively with other staff members and take direction from others.

-Ability to read and speak English and basic level.
+Able to read and speak English and communicate effectively.

 Must be at least 18 years of age.